Grade-schoolers who struggle with social skills may need some coaching on how to connect with other kids. Here are some ways you can help.

 Tell your child, “I know this is hard for you.
 Making friends is hard for lots of people.
 But you’re a great kid and together we will make this work for you.
 You’ll make a great friend for someone.”
-If forming friendships is something you struggle with, share that, too.
+If forming friendships is something you struggle with, you could share that.
 It can take some pressure off your child.

 4. Talk about different types of friends.

 Kids need to know that friends aren’t “one size fits all.”
-Explain to your child that there are friends to play sports with, friends to do school projects with and friends he can share secrets with—but that not all of his friends will be all of those things.
+Explain to your child that there are friends to play sports with, friends to do school projects with, and friends to talk about life with — but not every friend will be all of those things.
 Remembering the different kinds of friends and the limitations of a friendship can help avoid hurt feelings.

-5. Help him figure out what he wants in a friend.
+5. Help your child figure out what matters most in a friend.

 You know why you want your child to have friends.
-But do you know why he wants to?
-Ask him.
-It’s as easy as saying, “What kinds of things do you want to do with friends?” or “Why do you want to be friends with John?”
+But do you know why your child wants friends?
+Go ahead and ask.
+It’s as easy as saying, “What kinds of things do you want to do with friends?” or “Why do you want to be friends with Alex?”

 6. Work to identify potential friends.

-Talk with your child about who he’d like to spend time with.
-Ask questions like, “What do you and John have in common?” and “Is Steven easy to talk to?”
+Talk with your child about who seems like someone it would be fun to spend time with.
+Ask questions like, “What do you and Bree have in common?” and “Is Steven easy to talk to?”
 Be open to what your child is saying, even if you worry it’s not a good match.

 7. Talk about what makes a good friend.

 Talk about the qualities of a good friend.
 It can help your child know what to look for, and also how to be a good friend.
-For instance: Good friends don’t hurt each other’s feelings.
-Good friends trust each other and help each other solve problems.
+For instance: Good friends try not to hurt each other’s feelings.
+Good friends help each other solve problems.
 Good friends can disagree without being mean.

 8. Help friendships take hold.